steven-buytaert/snippets/bluetooth/README.md

 generated from the hci-spec2src-5.4.h file, with some help of the t2c-types types and functions found elsewhere in this repo.
 The code for this generator itself, is not in the repo (yet).

+## HCI Packet Encoder and Decoder

+In the folder codec, there is a packet encoder and decoder implementation, still under construction (e.g. the count modifier is not yet implemented).
+The encoder/decoder uses tables that are generated from the types that are generated from the source.

+The file hci-tables.c is generated and contains the instructions to encode and decode the packets from/to the structures that are defined in the hci-types.h header file.

+The encoder/decoder is only for the 5.4 Bluetooh specifications.

+There is no sample code (yet) to demonstrate the use of the encoder/decoder but the public API that is in hci-codec.h is pretty straightforward; one structure and 2 API functions.

+All the other
+files contain internals only and some stuff used during the generation of the tables themselves.